-4.37 The foreign directors of secondary registered issuers are not required to comply with the completion and submission of Schedule 5.
+4.37 [repealed Schedule 5]

-4.38 Secondary registered issuers can apply the Fast Track Listing Process below, in lieu of compliance with the provisions of section 4 above.
+4.38 Secondary registered issuers can apply the Fast Track Listing Process below, in lieu of compliance with all of the provisions of section 4 above.

 Fast track listing process

 4.39 Secondary registered issuers can use the following fast track listing process in order to register a placing document with the JSE.